M66B/FairEmail/docs/FAQ-da-rDK.md

 Bemærk, at certifikater kan indeholde flere nøgler til flere formål, f.eks. til godkendelse, kryptering og signering.
 Android importerer kun den første nøgle, så for at importere alle nøgler, skal certifikatet først opdeles.
 Dette er ikke en almindelig forekommende handling, så du rådes til at bede certifikatleverandøren om support.

-Standardkrypteringsmetoden er PGP, men den sidst anvendte krypteringsmetode huskes for den valgte identitet til næste gang.
+Note that S/MIME signing with other algorithms than RSA is supported, but be aware that other email clients might not support this.
+S/MIME encryption is possible with symmetric algorithms only, which means in practice using RSA.

+The default encryption method is PGP, but the last used encryption method will be remembered for the selected identity for the next time.
 You might need to enable the send options in the three dots menu again to be able to select the encryption method.

 To allow different private keys for the same email address, FairEmail will always let you select a key when there are multiple identities with the same email address for the same account.